HenrikJoreteg/webrtcsupport/README.md

     support: // boolean whether basic WebRTC support exists
     supportRTCPeerConnection: // boolean whether basic support for RTCPeerConnection exists
     supportVp8: // boolean guess whether VP8 is supported by the browser
+    supportGetUserMedia: // boolean whether getUserMedia is supported by the browser
     dataChannel: // boolean whether WebRTC data channels are supported
     prefix: // returns browser prefix (either moz or webkit for now)
     screenSharing: // boolean guess of whether screensharing is supported,